 Encrypted USBs and GDPR

-Many businesses are already feeling the growing pressure from the arrival of GDPR in May 2018, but what exactly is it and how can Encrypted USBs help to ensure your business is compliant with the new EU regulation?
+Many businesses have felt the growing pressure to improve data protection practices, with the arrival of GDPR in May 2018, but what exactly is it and how can Encrypted USBs help to ensure your business is compliant with this EU regulation?

 What is GDPR?

-It will bring in a host of new regulations that companies within the UK will need to abide by including...
+With it, comes a host of new regulations that companies within the UK need to abide by including...

 - Appointing a Data Protection Officer/s (DPO) in large organisations to manage data and report potential data breaches to governing bodies.

 - Establishing a cybersecurity programme which protects all sensitive data handled by an organisation.